alan-turing-institute/reprosyn/README.md

-# Reprosyn: A tool for synthetising the census 1% teaching file.
+# Reprosyn: A tool for synthesising the census 1% teaching file.

 A python package command-line tool that applies various synthetic data generation methods to the Census 1% teaching file.